aryarohit07/machine-learning-with-python/README.md

 # Machine Learning With Python

-My work through the awesome [Practical Machine Learning with Python](https://pythonprogramming.net/machine-learning-tutorial-python-introduction/) series.
+My work through couple of machine learning problems.
+Both from scratch and by using scikit-learn.

-All directories have their own README.md
+All directories have their own `README.md` :)